Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics: General equations and slow-roll conditions

-The first variable $\epsilon_1<1$ ensures that the Universe is accelerating.
-On the other hand, the second variable $\epsilon_2\ll1$ ensures the sufficient duration of the inflationary phase.
+While $\epsilon_1<1$ ensures that the universe is accelerating, the condition $\epsilon_2\ll1$ ensures the sufficient duration of the inflationary phase.
+Inflation ends when the first slow-roll parameter reaches unity, i.e., $\epsilon_{1}=1$, without invoking slow-roll approximations.
 In the case of slow-roll, both these parameters are extremely small, i.e.,

-These two condition are also referred to as slow-roll conditions.
-Under this conditions, Eqs. \eqref{eq: H-n} and \eqref{eq: phi-n} become
+These two conditions are also referred to as the slow-roll conditions.
+Under these conditions, Eqs. \eqref{eq: H-n} and \eqref{eq: phi-n} become